rohan6471/About-me/README.md

 ## Recommended Resources

-I am at beginner level to use GitHub and when I started to learn things on github i found the following resources very interesting and helpful to gain addtional information.
+I am at beginner level to use GitHub and when I started to learn things on GitHub I found the following resources very interesting and helpful to gain additional information.

 - [GitHUb for Beginners]
 - [Guide to GitHub]
 - [Phill Conrad's Webapp Tutorial Collection]

 ## Contributor
- This is Rohan and I am currently pursing my master's in Apllied Computer Science at Northwest Missouri State University and I am very glad to share my favourite picture.
+ This is Rohan and I am currently pursuing my master's in Applied Computer Science at Northwest Missouri State University and I am very glad to share my favorite picture.
   ![](https://github.com/rohan6471/About-me/blob/master/60342268_1057148171151331_9100605864191983616_n.jpg)